New Product Development Tips

 The Natech engineers knew the design had horizontal and vertical ribs that came together at intersections.
 This created pockets in the substrate.

 The team hypothesized that these pockets could cause the bubbling issues.
 Those pockets might have been trapping gas and air.
 The gas could not properly vent from the tool.

 To incorporate these design changes and test out the hypothesis, the engineers manually removed the horizontal ribs from the substrate.
 They wanted to allow the flow to push the gas so that the gas would vent out through the parting line.

 The engineers tested their hypothesis by cutting out the ribs in the substrates.
-You can see the part with clipped ribs below.
-The substrate does not look pretty, but as a mockup, it worked.
+You can see the substrate does not look pretty, but as a mockup, it worked.
 They took these substrates to the press to overmold them.

 After overmolding, they found no more bubbles.
 They concluded that the pockets formed by the ribs caused the bubbling.
-They then made the change in steel, ran new samples, and found the bubbling nonconformity alleviated.
+Then, our engineers made the change in steel, ran new samples, and found the bubbling nonconformity alleviated.

 Matt Roane, Process Engineer